-SCIENTIFIC RESULTS AND TEXAS COASTAL CHANGES: 1997-2021
+SCIENTIFIC RESULTS AND TEXAS COASTAL CHANGES: 1997-2022

 Profile data collected by the students are entered into CEDAS v.
 4.0 (Coastal Engineering Design and Analysis System)-a system originally developed by the U.S. Army Corp of Engineers and commonly used by coastal engineers and scientists in beach-profile analysis-using the BMAP (Beach Morphology and Analysis Package) module.
 Beach-volume calculations are then made using BMAP, and shoreline and vegetation-line positions are determined from field notes made by students and scientists.
 The shoreline is designated by the wet-beach/dry-beach boundary or a berm crest (a prominent break in slope between the forebeach and backbeach) for consistency with historical measurements (Gibeaut and Caudle, 2009).
-Volume, shoreline, and vegetation-line plots for each monitoring site are found in Appendix C. GPS-mapped shoreline and vegetation-line data for each monitoring site are found in Appendix D.
+Volume, shoreline, and vegetation-line plots for each monitoring site are found in Appendix B. Profile plots that contain all student-collected data for each monitoring site are found in Appendix C. GPS-mapped shoreline and vegetation-line data for each monitoring site are found in Appendix D.

 Since the THSCMP began in 1997, data collected by students have been applied by scientists to investigate beach, dune, and vegetation-line recovery following several tropical cyclones, including Hurricanes Ike in 2008 and Harvey in 2017.
-Student-collected data are also used to monitor the effects of beach nourishment projects on

-South Padre, North Padre, and Galveston Islands; foredune changes on Mustang Island due to beach-maintenance practices; and jetty construction and vehicular traffic on Matagorda Peninsula.
+Student-collected data are also used to monitor the effects of beach nourishment projects on South Padre, North Padre, and Galveston Islands; foredune changes on Mustang Island due to beach-maintenance practices; and jetty construction and vehicular traffic on Matagorda Peninsula.
 Through these real-world examples of scientific observation, students gain a better understanding of environmental issues affecting their communities.